 Click Here for tab for Call Me Maybe by Carly Ray Jepsen

 Next is a light and fun song about a girl who suddenly becomes attracted to someone.
 It’s a great carefree track and is very well known.
-Originally released as part of an EP and then (due to its huge commercial success) was later released on her full length album ‘Kiss’.
+Originally released as part of an EP and then (due to its huge commercial success) later released on her full length album Kiss.
 The song dominated the charts the world over and was even nominated for two Grammy Awards.

-While this song does fall on the typical open chords structure, the chorus will require you to play them in a staccato way, that is to say, after you have played the chord you will need to mute it quickly to stop it from ringing out.
+While this song does fall on the typical open chords structure, the chorus will require you to play them in a staccato way.
+That is to say, after you have played the chord, you will need to mute it quickly to stop it from ringing out.
 This is easily done by simply placing your right hand over the strings to stop them from vibrating – a technique that will come in handy across many popular guitar songs!

 Die Young by Kesha

 Click Here for tab for Die Young by Kesha

 Die Young is a great party song, not intended to challenge you, just simply provide a great backing for you to dance with.
 As such, it has a very steady beat with thick, heavy electronics combined with acoustic guitar to make that modern electro-infused style of pop.
 The song is from her second album Warrior and did quite well commercially, although it was criticized for its use of the term ‘die young’ which was considered taboo after the Sandy Hook Elementary School shootings of 2012.

 You’ll be using big, bombastic 6-string open barred chords.
 No need for subtlety or dynamics here, just hit the chords loudly and proudly.
 The energy here is just as important as the notes you hit.